Atlantic Provinces Standard Terms and Conditions Goods and Services

 22.8 Under Canadian law (and international agreements), your Bid must be arrived at separately and independently, without conspiracy, collusion or fraud; see http://www.competitionbureau.gc.ca/internet/index.cfm?itemid=1243&lg=efor further information.

-23.1 All Bids submitted become the property of the Province.
-By submitting a Bid, the Bidder hereby grants the Province a license to distribute, copy, print or translate the Bid for the purposes of the Invitation.
-Any attempt to limit the Province’s right in this area may result in rejection of the Bid.
+23.1 All Bids submitted become the property of the Procuring Entity.
+By submitting a Bid, the Bidder hereby grants the Procuring Entity a license to distribute, copy, print or translate the Bid for the purposes of the Solicitation.
+Any attempt to limit the Procuring Entity’s right in this area may result in rejection of the Bid.

-23.3 During the delivery and installation of goods and/or services, the Bidder or Bidder's staff may have access to confidential information belonging to the Province.
-Should this occur, the Bidder must ensure that such information is not released to any third parties or unauthorized individuals; failure to comply may result in criminal or civil charges and/or the Bidder's disqualification from any further Invitations issued by the Province.
+23.3 During the delivery and installation of goods and/or services, the Bidder or Bidder’s staff may have access to confidential information belonging to the Procuring Entity.
+Should this occur, the Bidder must ensure that such information is not released to any third parties or unauthorized individuals; failure to comply may result in legal action being taken and/or the Bidder’s disqualification from any further Solicitations issued by the Procuring Entity.

-24.1 If a Bid is given in currency other than Canadian dollars, the Bidder assumes the risk of variations in international exchange rates, and Bidder's prices must include all associated costs and overheads connected with foreign currency transactions.
+24.1 If permitted in the Solicitation documents, a Bid is given in a currency other than Canadian dollars, the Bidder assumes the risk of variations in international exchange rates, and Bidder’s prices must include all associated costs and overheads connected with foreign currency transactions.

 24.2 The bidder must arrange for clearance of goods through the Canada Border Services Agency, along with all brokerage fees and payment of applicable Canadian taxes and duties.
 For information pertaining to the Canada Border Services Agency please visit http://www.cbsa-asfc.gc.ca/ .